ViBiOh/fibr/README.md

   vibioh/fibr
 ```

-### As a docker-compose stack
+### As a docker-compose / k8s stack

 For prod-ready run with thumbnails generation of image, PDF and videos, _this is the recommended approach_.

-You can inspire yourself from the [docker-compose.yml](docker-compose.yml) file I personnaly use.
+You can inspire yourself from the [docker-compose.example.yml](docker-compose.example.yml) file I personnaly used.
 Beware of `-authUsers` option: bcrypted passwords contain dollar sign, which `docker-compose` tries to resolve as a shell variable, [you must escape it](https://docs.docker.com/compose/compose-file/compose-file-v2/#variable-substitution).

+You'll find a Kubernetes exemple in the [`infra/`](infra/) folder, using my [`app chart`](https://github.com/ViBiOh/charts/tree/master/app).
+My personnal k8s runs on `arm64` and thumbnail converters are not yet ready for this architecture, so I use a mix of `helm` and `docker-compose.yml`.

 ## Endpoints